 choosing a bird carrier

 Discover all of the possibilities of investing in a good, sturdy bird carrier.
-Bird carriers aren't just for trips to the vet.
+Parrot carriers aren't just for trips to the vet.
 They come in handy in a variety of situations.

 I’ve had pet birds for over 25 years and I can tell you that a quality bird carrier is an essential piece of equipment.
 You won’t believe how much you’ll use it.
 Bird carriers are truly a multi-purpose accessory.